eendebakpt/oapackage/docs/generation.rst

 The main functions to extend conference and double conference designs are :cpp:func:`extend_conference` and :cpp:func:`extend_double_conference`.
 The low-level functions for generating candidate extension columns of conference and double conference designs are :cpp:func:`generateConferenceExtensions` and :cpp:func:`generateDoubleConferenceExtensions`.

+The conference designs are generated in :ref:`LMC0` form.

 Calculation of D-efficient designs